This section of the site gives you details of our property and construction lending criteria:

 Roof

-Spray Foam Insulation If spray foam insulation has been fitted in the wall voids of the property, then the valuer will decline the property.
 The valuer will decline the property at first, where spray foam has been installed in the rafters, frame, and/or underfloor structure.
-However, we'll reconsider with evidence of either: Confirmation the installation of the foam is in accordance with the manufacturer’s recommendations, and
+However, we'll reconsider with evidence of either:

-Or A Building Surveyor or Structural Engineer should be instructed to undertake an invasive inspection and report on the frame integrity.
-Where it requires remediation works, you must include an estimated cost. |
+A Chartered Building Survey (FRICS or MRICS qualified) should be instructed to undertake an invasive inspection.
+They'll need to report on the frame integrity.
+Where it requires remediation or foam removal work, you will need to include an estimated cost.

-Non -Traditional Construction |
+Non -Traditional Construction

 There are many properties built using a variety of other construction methods.
 Lending terms vary depending on construction types and if a repair scheme, where appropriate, has been used.
 Please contact your usual Service Centre where a property is of non-traditional construction with the following details for further advice:

 The exact construction name is important as lending terms may differ between different types and year built.
 For example, our lending terms differ between Gregory, Gregory Drury System 3 and Gregory Housing.
-All three have different lending terms, and it is important to ensure you give us the full and accurate name to avoid us giving incorrect advice. |
+All three have different lending terms, and it is important to ensure you give us the full and accurate name to avoid us giving incorrect advice.

-Modern Methods of Construction |
+Modern Methods of Construction

 We're supportive of development schemes which incorporate Modern Methods of Construction (MMC).
 Although an MMC scheme must display sufficient robustness, technical rigour and suitability for its location.
 Due to the wide and changing range of products in the market, we now treat independently each development (not system).
 Please provide the full information below to enable us to consider your development: